 3-4.
 SMF may provide QoS flow coordination group ID and group level treatment policy further to RAN via AMF as part of session management information using the existing PDU session modification procedure.

-NOTE 2 The QoS flow coordination group ID and group level treatment policy is included in case RAN awareness is required (to be coordinated with RAN WG).
+NOTE 2 The QoS flow coordination group ID and group level treatment policy is included in case RAN awareness and impact is required (to be coordinated with RAN WG).

 Follow up procedures are the same as the current PDU session modification procedure.